Dataherald/dataherald/README.md

 While only the Database scan part is required to start generating SQL, adding verified SQL and string descriptions are also important for the tool to generate accurate SQL.

 #### Scanning the Database
 The database scan is used to gather information about the database including table and column names and identifying low cardinality columns and their values to be stored in the context store and used in the prompts to the LLM.
+In addition, it retrieves logs, which consist of historical queries associated with each database table.
+These records are then stored within the query_history collection.
+The historical queries retrieved encompass data from the past three months and are grouped based on query and user.
 You can trigger a scan of a database from the `POST /api/v1/table-descriptions/sync-schemas` endpoint.
 Example below

 ```